-Or should it be “Windows 10 vs. the world?!?” build 2004 edition.
+Or should it be “Windows 10 vs. the world?!?” build 2004 edition?

-Back in April 2014 we published a little blog about this cheap Chinese receiver and how we managed to get it back online.
+Back in April 2014, we published a little blog about this cheap Chinese receiver and how we managed to get it back online.
 Now, back then we were completely aware there was videos on YouTube, Forums, and other sources so such an article was nothing new even back then.
-As an end-user we found ourselves downloading from garbage share sites that only lead to either misleading links or infected files.
-It was at this time we used out blogging capabilities and power to make an official tutorial along with all software sources in one place.
+As end-user we found ourselves downloading from garbage share sites that only lead to either misleading links or infected files.
+It was at this time we used our blogging capabilities and power to make an official tutorial along with all software sources in one place.
 190k downloads later, Yeah, we call it a success.

-Fast forward to May of 2020, suddenly we were getting rained upon by users which were apart of the Microsoft partner program saying that the build 2004 version of Windows 10 disables their China Receiver.
+Fast forward to May of 2020, suddenly we were getting rained upon by users which were a part of the Microsoft partner program saying that the build 2004 version of Windows 10 disables their China Receiver.
 Common sense would be to direct those energies towards Microsoft and maybe they would fix the issue.